A branching particle system as a model of semipushed fronts: Introduction

 \section{Introduction}

-In this article, we are interested in the underlying dynamics of traveling wavefronts arising from certain reaction diffusion equations.
-Formally, the front is represented by a branching Brownian motion with absorption at zero and negative drift $-\mu$.
+In this article, we are interested in the underlying dynamics of travelling wavefronts arising from certain reaction diffusion equations.
+Formally, the front is represented by a branching Brownian motion (BBM) with absorption at zero and negative drift $-\mu$.
 This system can be seen as a co-moving frame following the particles located at the tip of the front.
 In this framework, the drift $\mu$ is interpreted as the speed of the wave.

-In this introductory section, we first motivate our analysis with the results of some recent studies and state an informal version of the theorem in Section \ref{sec:relatedmodel}.
+In this introductory section, we first motivate our analysis with the results of some recent studies and state an informal version of the main theorem in Section \ref{sec:relatedmodel}.
 In Section \ref{sec;csbp}, we recall some well known facts on continuous-state branching processes.
-The model and the results are given in Section \ref{sec:model} and the sketch of the proof is outlined in Section \ref{sec:skproof}.
-In Section \ref{pt:Laplacian}, we explain the connection between the model defined in Section \ref{sec:relatedmodel} and the generalised principle eigenvalue of the pertubated Laplacian on the half-line.
-We then discuss the link with previous work on pulled fronts in Section \ref{relmod} and give a biological interpretation of the result in Section \ref{sec:allee}.
+The model and the results are given in Section \ref{sec:model} and a sketch of the proof is outlined in Section \ref{sec:skproof}.
+In Section \ref{pt:Laplacian}, we explain the connection between the model defined in Section \ref{sec:relatedmodel} and the generalised principal eigenvalue of the perturbed Laplacian on the half-line.
+We then discuss the link between our model and previous work on pulled fronts and branching processes in Section \ref{relmod} and give a biological interpretation of the result in Section \ref{sec:allee}.